-Being in the health and fitness field, I do my best to stay informed on health-related topics to provide valuable information to my clients.
+Being in the health and fitness field for over a decade, I do my best to stay informed on fitness topics to provide valuable information to my clients.
 Today I’ll be sharing tips on what to look for in a top-quality CBD or cannabidiol oil.
-I’ve recently added a CBD oil to my wellness routine.
-It’s been less than two weeks, so I can not give a thorough review.
-However, I can share what is essential to consider in such a product.
+I will share the top 5 non-negotiables to look for in CBD oil.

 - Chronic pain

 - Motor control

 - Muscle formation